Pine Ridge Equine Staff

 Dr. Metcalf and his wife Kaci met in the same veterinary class at Oklahoma State University and shortly after graduation got married in Stillwater, OK.
 Dr. Metcalf resides in Glenpool, OK with his wife and sons.
 He enjoys spending time with his friends and family, farming and working on projects.

 Dr. Metcalf professional interests include sports medicine/lameness, orthopedic and soft tissue surgery, respiratory surgery and arthroscopic surgery.

 Dr. Kimberly Carr was born and raised in Yucaipa, CA. She attended the University of California, Davis from 2009-2013 and graduated with majors in Animal Biology and Equine Animal Science.
 She then moved to Manhattan, KS and attended the Kansas State University College of Veterinary Medicine from 2013-2017.
 Dr. Carr joined the Pine Ridge team in June of 2017 for her equine internship.
 Following her internship, she will be staying at Pine Ridge as an associate veterinarian.
 Her main interests are equine reproduction and emergency medicine.

 Dr. Carr enjoys riding horses, swimming and playing water polo.
 She currently resides in Glenpool, OK with her little dog Arlo.
-She hopes to have a new horse and a hedgehog very soon!

 Michael D. Major, DVM, MS, DACVS